-Piggyvest, on the other hand, is primarily a savings platform that enables people to achieve financial independence by saving and investing.
+Piggyvest, on the other hand, is primarily an online savings platform that enables people to achieve financial independence by saving and investing.

 It allows you to save little amounts of money (either daily, weekly or monthly) towards a particular target or lock your funds away for a specified amount of time.
 There are different features on the Piggyvest app that makes savings and investment enjoyable.

 The first is Piggybank which is the core savings aspect on Piggyvest, and it pays 10% per annum.
 The second is Safelock which allows you to put aside money for a specified period and you cannot access the funds until the time has expired.
 The third feature is Targets which helps you save towards a particular goal such as house rent.
 The fourth is Flex Naira which is a flexible savings wallet that keeps the interest from all other features.